Are you planning to visit Senegal? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Senegal.

-In Senegal the power plugs and sockets are of type C, D, E and K. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Senegal the power plug sockets are of type C, D, E and K. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed in Senegal?

-In Senegal the power plugs and sockets are of type C, D, E and K. Check out the following pictures.
+In Senegal the power plug sockets are of type C, D, E and K. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C, D, E and K.